Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

 \subsubsection{Operator-Specific Schedule}

-Each instance derived from the GEMM template provides the options to apply a coarsening factor in $\{2,4\}$, to choose the tile width in $\{16, 32\}$, and to apply \texttt{\_\_launch\_bounds\_\_} that limits the number of registers in exchange for more active warps.
-Coarsen factor is the number of elements that each thread deals with in each of the loading, computing, and storing stages.
+Each instance derived from the GEMM template provides the option to apply a coarsening factor in $\{2,4\}$, to choose the tile size, and to apply \texttt{\_\_launch\_bounds\_\_} that limits the number of registers in exchange for more active warps.
+The coarsening factor is the number of elements each thread deals with in the loading, computing, and storing stages.
 When applied, each block still works on the same assignment, but its number of threads shrinks by the factor~\cite{PMPP4}.
-We also allow a per-row scalar to be applied to $A$ tiles.
-This eliminates the extra memory-intensive traversal to perform weighed summation of vectors by attention or norm.
+We also allow a per-row scalar to be applied to the tiles of matrix $A$.
+This eliminates the extra memory-intensive traversal to perform weighted vector summation by attention or norm.

-As for the traversal template, we enable graph-semantic-aware loop transform: a foreach loop over the edges is equivalent to a foreach loop nest iterating all the incoming/outgoing edges of each destination or source nodes.
-Enhancing the generic loop transform with this specific rule allows \oursystem{} to take advantage of graph semantics to open up the trade-off between more data reuse opportunities and greater parallelism.
-As mentioned in Section~\ref{sec:two_templates_traversal}, in each instance derived from the traversal template, initially all statements are placed in the innermost loop.
-To optimize, loop hoisting is invoked.
-In addition, the operator also provides a method, by default applied during lowering, to reduce global memory traffic by accumulating results within a thread and within a warp before atomically adding them to the data in global memory.
+As for the traversal template, similarly to the discussion in Section~\ref{sec:graph_aware_loop}, we incorporate graph-semantic-aware loop transformation rules that allow \oursystem{} to leverage graph semantics to open up the trade-off between more data reuse opportunities and greater parallelism.
+As mentioned in Section~\ref{sec:two_templates}, initially, all statements are in the innermost loop in each instance derived from the traversal template.
+Loop hoisting is performed to enhance data reuse: The template features insertion points before and after the end of each loop level.
+For each statement, \oursystem{} finds the outermost level where it can be placed before applying the template.
+In addition, the template also provides a partial result aggregation method, which is applied during lowering by default, to reduce global memory traffic by accumulating results within a thread and within a warp before atomically adding them to the data in global memory.